 To set up Q&A in the browser studio (‘Stream through your browser):

 - In the browser studio, select the Q&A button from the left panel.
 It is indicated by a speech bubble with a question mark in the center.

 - In the Q&A pane, you can set the following features as an Enterprise member:

 - Moderate questions: Select which questions are shown to the audience.

 - Allow anonymous: Allow viewers to hide their names when asking a question.

 - Select Start Q&A to begin the Q&A session.

 ⚠️Note: If you are adding Q&A while you Stream with Vimeo, you will need to select Show on scene on the web-based production tool page to show the questions’ graphics overlays.

 - Select Export questions to export the questions from your event to a .csv file.

 To set up Q&A when streaming with an encoder:

-- Select the Q&A button from the left-side panel on the Manage Production page.
+- Select the Q&A button from the left-side panel on the main event settings page.

-- Toggle the options for Moderate questions and/or Allow anonymous.
+- Enterprise only: Toggle the options for Moderate questions and/or Allow anonymous.

 - Select Start Q&A to begin the Q&A session.